spectrum-health-systems/tingen-documentation/.github/Development_move/Roadmap.md

 * Update README.md on server to point to online documentation whenever possible
 * Add folder structure stuff to online documentation

+# Testing form

+* Form load does all the checks, then displays a popup with info
+* Checkboxes to:
+  * Rebuild built-in templates

+# Docs

+* Verify the script paramter examples in Common_doc.xml are accurate

+test modopeninc enable/disable